 Welcome to our page!
-Here I will share the life of Baxter, an 8-year-old mixed breed dog that has a degenerative neurological disorder, and MacKenzie, a 7-year-old mixed breed that is deaf.
+Here I have shared the life of Baxter, an 8-year-old mixed breed dog that has a degenerative neurological disorder, and MacKenzie, a 7-year-old mixed breed that is deaf.
 In dealing with life’s challenges, we have done a lot of research and met a lot of wonderful people.
 We hope that these pages can help others living with special needs dogs.

 I found Baxter on PetFinder in 2002 when looking to adopt my first dog.
 He was listed as a sato from Puerto Rico with “special needs” – he was emaciated and had a noticeable neurological twitch that shook his tiny body.
 He was the only surviving puppy from his litter and was definitely a fighter.
 We battled this unknown illness for almost two years, and during that time he blossomed into a strong, energetic dog – his twitch slowly disappeared, he put on weight and even participated in recreational agility!
 He likes nothing better than a walk in the neighborhood, or a ride in the car with his muzzle out the window.
 It is the simple things in life that Baxter appreciates most, forcing the humans around him to stop and appreciate those things as well.